ChandraLingam/RegexDotNet/README.md

 ## Examples
-Contains Standalone Files (can be embedded as Unit Test)
+Standalone Files on how to apply Regex for parsing (can be embedded as Unit Test)
 UsageExample.cs - Shows different capabilities of .NET regex engine and features
 RobocopLogExample.cs - Shows how to parse robocopy log files.
 Uses rocopylog.txt and rocopylog_invalid_source.txt files for demonstration.